 Normally we wouldn’t recommend that your kids sit down and binge through several hundred hours of television, and we certainly think that they still need to be getting some regular exercise even in these difficult times, but we also understand that many parents are stuck working from home and can’t get anyone else to look after their kids, especially with many schools now closing to prevent the spread of the virus.
 So, we have to turn to indoor activities to keep ourselves occupied, and that includes our children.
 Even the World Health Organization agrees, as it recently promoted the #PlayApartTogether (opens in new tab) hashtag to encourage people to stay indoors and play video games.

-We’ve tried to find a healthy mix of shows for kids of all ages and across multiple streaming services including Netflix, Disney Plus and Hulu, while also finding something to suit all personality types.
+We’ve tried to find a healthy mix of shows for kids of all ages and across multiple streaming services including Netflix (opens in new tab), Disney Plus (opens in new tab) and Hulu (opens in new tab), while also finding something to suit all personality types.
 So, whether your children want to learn to count with a vampire, race around the speedway, or get lost in a world of superheroes, we’ve found something perfect for them.

 Gotta catch watch em all.
 Well OK, not all of it, but there’s an enormous amount of Pokémon for your little trainers to sink their teeth into if they’re bored during this isolation period.
 The entire original series, Pokémon: The Indigo League is available on Netflix so that’s 52 episodes right there.
 Stack on top of that the 91 episodes of Pokémon Sun & Moon, and you’ve got at least a months’ worth of entertainment for your kids at least.